AssmaaSamadi/WGAN-GP-With-REM/README.md

 # Metrics: Reconstruction Error Metric REM
 To calculate precision and recall use the precision_recall.py script in the metrics in src folder.

-To calculate our Metric RE use REM.py script in the metrics in src folder.
+To calculate our Metric RE use REM.py script in the Metrics in src folder.